AlluMihu/generals.io-bot/README.md

 # generals.io-bot
 AI bot for generals.io

-To run the bot just execute the main.js with node.js.
+To run the bot execute the main.js with node.js.
 You can edit the room in which the bot will enter in the first line of code.